michaeljwiebe/mock-portfolio/README.md

 # mock-portfolio
+## Summary
-Portfolio project for Udacity assignment
+Portfolio project for Udacity assignment, built from scratch to mimic a given PDF.